AHeroicLlama/Mappalachia/User_Guides/Advanced_plotting.md

 # Mappalachia Plotting functions

 ## Plotting Modes
-Mappalachia has three plotting modes - these are Icon mode (on by default), Heatmap mode, and Topography mode.
+Mappalachia has four plotting modes - these are Icon mode (on by default), Heatmap mode, Topography mode, and Cluster mode.
 You can toggle these modes by navigating to Plot Settings > Plot Mode.<br/>

 ## Icon Mode
 Icon mode is the default plotting function, and selected items will be mapped using a unique set of pre-defined shapes and colors.
 It is the most customizable option.